Posts Tagged: aging infrastructure

 Dam Structure Safety Installation and Repair Using Advanced Geosynthetic Technology

 Written By: Samantha Justice, P.E.
-Dams and Spillways Are a Critical Part of U.S. Infrastructure With estimates of 84,000 structures nationwide, dams and spillways are essential for controlling flooding, water distribution and management, and providing hydroelectric power.
-Unfortunately, these structures cannot last forever.
-The average age of dams and spillways in the US is 57 years, seven years over the typical 50-year lifespan of these structures.
-Aging infrastructure can lead to serious consequences if safety precautions are not taken, or measures are not implemented to address identified problems in a timely manner.
-The most important measure that any dam manager can apply is continual inspection and upkeep.
-The US Army Corps of Engineers Infrastructure Report Card rating for 2021 was a C-, and the health of dam structures was a significant part of that low rating.
-State and federal regulations provide a framework for the assessment and maintenance of dam and spillway structures-at a minimum yearly audit inspections that identify areas that need repair or replacement are required.
-Performing these repairs can help extend the lifetime of dams to help keep essential services in place without excessive cost or increased failure potential.
-Understanding Areas of Concern for Existing Structures The… Read more »
+Dams and Spillways Are a Critical Part of U.S. Infrastructure With estimates of 91,804 structures nationwide, dams and spillways are essential for controlling flooding, water distribution, and providing hydroelectric power.
+However, these structures cannot last forever.
+The average age of dams and spillways in the U.S. is now 61 years (USAFacts), significantly over the typical 50-year lifespan of these structures.
+Aging infrastructure can lead to serious consequences if safety precautions are not taken or measures are not implemented to address identified problems promptly.
+Continual inspection and upkeep are crucial for any dam manager.
+The 2021 Infrastructure Report Card by the American Society of Civil Engineers rated the condition of U.S. dams with a “D” grade, highlighting the pressing need for repairs and maintenance (Home).
+State and federal regulations provide a framework for assessing and maintaining dam and spillway structures, requiring at least yearly audit inspections to identify areas needing repair or replacement.
+Performing these repairs can help extend the lifetime of dams, maintaining essential services without excessive costs or increased failure potential.
+Understanding Areas of Concern for Existing Structures The vast majority of America’s rivers and lakes have existing dams and spillways, and as such,… Read more »

 ASCE Releases the 2021 Infrastructure Report Card